SwasthikBangera/HousingPrice/README.md

-# HousingPrice
+# Housing Price Determination
-Predict housing prices using the Boston dataset
+The goal was to predict housing prices using the Boston dataset.
+XGBoost Regessor was used to fit the model.